-Debt levels as a percentage of market capitalization bounced back up a bit last month, leaving them close to recent all-time highs.
+Debt levels as a percentage of market capitalization ticked further down last month, but they remain close to all-time highs.
 The overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.

-As you can see in the chart above, the annual change in debt as a percentage of market capitalization has moved back up a bit during the month.
-But it is still not in a spike situation, suggesting this indicator is not signaling immediate risk.
-Despite this, the overall debt level remains very high, and the growth rate does remain at close to risk levels.
-Given these two factors, the risk level remains worth watching, and we have put this at a yellow light.
+As you can see in the chart above, the annual change in debt as a percentage of market capitalization has ticked down again, moving below zero over the past couple of months.
+This indicator is not signaling immediate risk and, in fact, is showing decreasing risk.
+Still, the overall debt level remains very high.
+As such, the risk level is worth watching, although there has been some improvement.
+We are keeping this indicator at a yellow light.

 Signal: Yellow light